boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 A class name element is an associative array with the following keys:

 - name: mandatory, identifier-element_.
 The name for the class.
+- group: optional, identifier-element_.
+Can be used to group class names together, similar to the suffix in a class-standard-element_.
+Useful for parts that are not standardized by a standardisation body, but by e.g. a vendor.
 - labeling: mandatory, substitution-element_.
 A template for the name of a part from this class, e.g. for a BOM.
 - description: optional, string.
 A short description of the class.